urbit/bridge/legal/privacy policy.md

-Effective date: June 01, 2018
+Effective date: December 11, 2025

-Tlon Corporation ("us", "we", or "our") operates the website and the Urbit mobile application (the "Service").
+The Urbit Foundation in cooperation with Tlon Corporation, ("us", "we", or "our") operate the bridge.urbit.org website (the "Service").

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.